 A lot to read, digest and discuss.

-If you want to read more, there is a great forum post called “The search for overlap” that digs deep into valve event approximation.
+If you want to read more, there are two a great forum posts.
+One called “The search for overlap” that digs deep into valve event approximation, and the original forum post of this article which has caused much discussion, "Individual cylinder valve timing errors".